 So what can you do to keep your pet out of harm's way and give yourself some piece of mind?

 If you don't have the time, space or funds to invest in a more traditional containment method like a physical fence, an invisible dog fence might just be the next best thing.
 While it won't keep strangers and other animals at bay, it costs far less to set up and is more effective when it comes to preventing your pet from digging his way out of yours and into the neighbor's yard.
 But how does an invisible fence work?

 Understanding the basics of an invisible dog fence and how it works

 So before we get into the basics, you need to figure out a couple of things.

 - How much money are you willing to spend? - proper budgeting is key.

 - How much time can you invest? - some systems can be set up in a couple of hours, others may require even days.

 - What is the size of your property? - Not all invisible dog fences can cover larger properties.

-- What is the shape of your property? - Some systems feature a customizable layout, others are restricted to a certain shape.
+- What is the shape of your property? - Some invisible dog fence systems feature a customizable layouts, others are restricted to a certain shape.

 - Do you need a permanent or a portable solution? - Some are easier to take with you if you're frequently on the move.